 You can buy many different brands and forms of antihistamines without a prescription.

 Ask your health care provider what type of antihistamine and what exact dosage is right for you or your child.
 Make sure you understand how much to use and how many times a day to use it.
 Be sure to read the label carefully.
-Or ask your pharmacist if you have questions.
+Or ask your pharmacist or provider if you have questions.

 Also, remember: